adamfoneil/Postulate.Mvc/README.md

 Nuget package: **Postulate.Mvc**

 [ Note, this package currently depends on Postulate.Orm version 0.9.220, which is tied to SQL Server.
-I'm in the process of refactoring this for MySQL and SQL Server parity as well as adding a lot of features! ]
+I'm in the process of refactoring this for MySQL and SQL Server parity as well as adding a lot of new features! ]

 This library is a set of base classes and helpers for improving productivity in ASP.NET MVC5 when used with [Postulate.Orm](https://github.com/adamosoftware/Postulate.Orm).